music-suite/music-suite/docs/src/User-Guide.md

 We support all instruments in the MusicXML sound set.
 See [the full list here](https://www.musicxml.com/for-developers/standard-sounds/).

-> Note: If you are working with the MIDI backend, only the General MIDI sound set is supported.
+> Note: If you are working with the MIDI output format, only the General MIDI sound set is supported.

 ### Transposing instruments